 Many mattress retailers will take away your old mattress if you buy your new one from them.
 Some charge and a few offer the service for free.

 Below is a table showing how much the major retailers charge to collect and dispose of your old mattress.
 Be aware that this service is only available if you buy a new mattress from them at the same time:

-Table of prices charged by major UK bed & mattress retailers to remove & dispose of a mattress
+Table of prices charged by UK bed & mattress retailers to remove an old mattress